Theoretical Studies of Sub-THz Active Split-Ring Resonators for Near-Field Imaging: Split-Ring Resonator (SRR) Analysis

 \subsection{Equivalent Circuit Models}

 The SRR coupled to a lossless transmission line, with a phase constant of $\beta$ and a characteristic impedance of $Z_0$, as shown in Fig. \ref{fig:srr_cpl}(\subref{fig:srr_cpl_tl}) can be modeled using a distributed LC model for the transmission line and a lumped LC model for the resonator as illustrated in Fig. \ref{fig:srr_cpl}(\subref{fig:srr_cpl_tl_lc_1}).
 Here, $L_{TL}$ and $C_{TL}$ represent the distributed inductance and capacitance values of the transmission line section of length $l$.
 As such, $\beta=\omega\sqrt{L_{TL}C_{TL}}/l$ and $Z_o=\sqrt{L_{TL}/C_{TL}}$.
-The SRR itself is modeled via $L_{SRR}$ and $C_{SRR}$, where the losses are modeled with a series $r_{SRR}=\omega_0L_{SRR}/Q$.
+The losses of the transmission line can be neglected as $l$ is small (on the order of the SRR length, which is $\sim$30-40 $\mu m$).
+The SRR is modeled via $L_{SRR}$ and $C_{SRR}$, where the losses are modeled with $r_{SRR}=\omega_0L_{SRR}/Q$.
 The capacitive couplings between the SRR and the transmission line are negligible compared to the magnetic couplings, which is denoted by $k$.
 The impedance, $Z_1$, of the combination of SRR coupled to the transmission line, assuming that it is terminated by $Z_o$, is given by

 where $M=k\sqrt{L_{TL}L_{SRR}}$.
 Substituting $s=j\omega$ in (\ref{eq_z1s}) and manipulating the RHS yields

 The impedance given by (\ref{eq_z1w}), around the resonance frequency $\omega _0$, can be interpreted as $L_{TL}$ in series with a parallel equivalent $RLC$ resonator with component values given by